Government urged to cut VAT to protect independent journalism in Ireland

-The campaign to introduce a 0% VAT rate is being backed by Newcbrands Ireland and Local Ireland
+The campaign to introduce a 0% VAT rate is being backed by NewsBrands Ireland and Local Ireland

 The call is being made by representative groups, NewsBrands Ireland and Local Ireland, which jointly submitted a detailed proposal to the Department of Finance in July ahead of Budget 2023.

-Their position is that the growing power of big tech platforms, such as Google, Meta and Amazon, is disrupting journalism in Ireland and worldwide as new digital advertising models have put enormous pressure on local and national media, including the Limerick Leader and Limerick Live.
+Their position is that the growing power of big tech platforms, such as Google, Meta and Amazon, is disrupting journalism in Ireland and worldwide as new digital advertising models have put enormous pressure on local and national media, including the Longford Leader and Longford Live.

 The new EU VAT Directive means the Irish Government now has the power to remove VAT on printed newspapers and news websites.